Sydney city skyline lit up during Vivid Sydney 2013.

 For adventurers seeking a real adrenaline rush, hold on to your hat and book a ride on an Oz Jet Boating, Sydney Jet, Thunder Jet or Harbour Jet cruise.
 Operating out of Circular Quay and Darling Harbour, these excursions take you around Sydneys waters in high-speed boats, performing quick spins and sharp turns perfect for a mini adventure!

 Prefer to be captain of your own ship?
 Take control by hiring a yacht or learning to sail.
 Join the crew or become a passenger on a genuine Americas Cup yacht with Sailing Sydney.
 Take lessons or a tour with EastSail or Sydney by Sail, two of the many operators that can help you enjoy a lovely day of sailing on the harbour.

-Just an hour's drive north of the CBD is the beautiful Hawkesbury River.
-Here, you can hire a houseboat and cruise around in your floating home, away from the bustle of the city.
+Just an hour's drive north of the city centre is the beautiful Hawkesbury River.
+Here, you can Sightseeing in classic Aussie car and cruise around in your floating home, away from the bustle of the city.
 From budget four-berth options to Ultimate Spa houseboats, your Hawkesbury holiday is the perfect short break.

 Swimming safety information

 NSW has a wide range of wonderful swimming options including beaches, ocean pools, harbourside pools, lakes, rivers, and swimming holes at the bottom of waterfalls.
 However to ensure maximum safety and enjoyment, swimmers should follow this general advice:

 Look for patrolled beaches (this is where lifesavers are on duty; you will see red and yellow flags that indicate this).
 You should always swim between the red and yellow flags as they mark the safest place to swim.